-Displays statistical information about the network interfaces (for example, Ethernet, Token-Ring, FDDI).
-You can use this command without a qualifier to provide a summary of all the interfaces (shown in the output below) or with a qualifier to reveal detailed information of one specific interface.
+Display statistical information about the network interfaces (for example, Ethernet, Token-ring, FDDI).
+You can use this command without a qualifier to provide a summary of all the interfaces (shown in the output below) or with a qualifier to reveal detailed information aout a specific interface.